• Skip to primary navigation

 • Preheat oven to 350°F and line a 6-muffin tin with paper cupcake liners.

-• In a measuring cup, whisk together the milk and apple cider.
+• In a measuring cup, whisk together the milk and apple cider vinegar.
 Set aside.

 • In a medium mixing bowl, stir together the flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.